Kacyiru

 Kacyiru is one of 15 sectors in the district of Gasabo in the capital province of Kigali in Rwanda.

 Geography

 Kacyiru covers an area of 5.8 km² and lies at an altitude of about 1,470 meters.
 The sector is divided into three cells: Kamatamu, Kamutwa and Kibaza.
 Kacyiru is bordered by Kinyinya to the north, Remera to the east, Kimihurura to the south, Muhima to the southwest and Gisozi to the northwest.

 Demographics

 According to the census of 2022, the population was 30,036.
-Ten years earlier, it had been 37,088, which corresponds to an annual population decrease of 2.1 percent between 2012 and 2022.
+Ten years earlier it had been 37,088, which corresponds to an annual population decrease of 2.1 percent between 2012 and 2022.

 Culture and facilities

+Kacyiru is renowned for a presence of multiple important structures.
 To the east of the sector is the Inema Arts Center and King Faisal Hospital.
 To the west are the headquarters of the Rwanda National Police.
 The headquarters of the Ministry of Education is also located in the sector.

+Diplomatic missions

+Kacyiru having served as an administrative hotspot in Rwandan history makes it the location of multiple diplomatic missions, Including: